RV rentals in Phoenix, AZ

 RV rental pickup near Phoenix Sky Harbor International Airport

-The closest pickup option in our database is Roadsurfer, about 7 minutes from PHX and 2.5 miles away.
-For PHX arrivals, compare the pickup address against whether your first drive points toward Sedona, the Grand Canyon, desert parks, or a longer Arizona loop.
+The closest pickup option we found is Roadsurfer, about 7 minutes from PHX and 2.5 miles away.
+For PHX arrivals, pickup timing matters most when the first route points toward Sedona, Grand Canyon South Rim, Flagstaff, Tucson, Saguaro, or a longer Southwest loop.

 Closest provider